balazskreith/mptcp-vagrant/README.md

 Here you need "vagrant destroy" to destroy the current environment, before creating a new one based on new box.
-If you just want to try the new one but still keep the current environment, let's copy the mptcp-vagrant folder (or another clone of this repo) to another place and play with it.
+If you just want to try the new one but still keep the current environment safe, let's copy the mptcp-vagrant folder (or another clone of this repo) to another place and play with it.